 No, not with me.
 With your significant other — spouse, fiancé, boyfriend or girlfriend. [if you don’t have a significant other, your post is coming next time, so tune back in!]

 You’re probably very busy and they probably are too.
 But you need time together and not time with your kids or doing work or chores.
 Time for the two of you — couple time.

-Unfortunately, with the Covid-19 pandemic going on we have a lack of date options.
-Our usual date spots are closed!
-I know my wife and I are really looking forward to the day we can go to a movie together.
+Unfortunately, with the Covid-19 pandemic going on we didn’t have a lack of date options.
+Our usual date spots were closed!
+I know my wife and I were really looking forward to the day we can go to a movie together.
+And finally that day came recently!
 Popcorn, a good dramatic movie and no kids.
 That’s one of our go-to dates.